eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 [Container] [INFO] CWWKM2011E: Timed out searching for CWWKF0011I: in /opt/ol/wlp/usr/servers/defaultServer/logs/messages.log.
 ```

-By default, Open liberty projects are configured to wait 2 minutes (120 seconds) for the server to start up.
-The messages above is an indication that the server did not start up within the default timeout period.
+By default, Open Liberty projects are configured to wait 2 minutes (120 seconds) for the server to start.
+These messages are an indication that the server did not start within the default timeout period.

 **Workaround**